reversinglabs/reversinglabs-sdk-py3/README.md

 - `get_imphash_index_aggregated`
     - Accepts an imphash and returns a list of SHA-1 hashes of files sharing that imphash
     - This method automatically handles paging and returns a list of results instead of a Response object
+- `get_hash_index`
+  - This query returns a response containing SHA1 hashes for the requested sample SHA1 value

 #### Class:
 ```python